extension-d3v/darkmode-plus/README.md

 ## Version 1.2.4

-Enable dark mode on any website with custom themes
+Enable dark mode on any website with custom themes.